Hermite spectral method for the inelastic Boltzmann equation: Approximation of the collision terms

 \section{Approximation of the collision terms}

-In this section, we introduce the approximation of the collision term in the framework of the Hermite spectral method.
-The discretization of the quadratic term is discussed in Sec. \ref{sec:coll}, and the simplification of the VHS model is presented in Sec. \ref{sec:VHS}.
+In this section, we will focus on the approximation of the collision term within the framework of the Hermite spectral method.
+The discretization of the quadratic term will be presented in Sec. \ref{sec:coll}, while the simplification of the VHS model will be covered in Sec. \ref{sec:VHS}.